-- Identify the current recommendations on breastfeeding and international and national initiatives. - Understand the concept of informed decision-making and sharing the science of human milk with families. - Identify cultural and family influence on breastfeeding. - Understand the anatomy and physiology of lactation to ensure initiation and maintenance of milk supply. - Articulate principles of human milk management and implementation of a Human Milk Management Center to optimize human milk feedings. - Describe the process of transition from tube feeding of human milk to at-breast feeding.
+Course Overview This one-day course will provide neonatal healthcare providers with evidence-based knowledge and application skills regarding research on human milk and breastfeeding for yulnerable infants.
+Course Objectives - Identify the current recommendations on breastfeeding and international and national initiatives - Describe the concept of informed decision-making and sharing the science of human milk with families - · Identify cultural and family influence on breastfeeding - Identify the anatomy and physiology of lactation to ensure initiation and maintenance of milk supply - Articulate principles of human milk management and implementation of a Human Milk Management Center to optimize human milk feedings - Describe the process of transition from tube feeding of human milk to at-breast feeding General Information The conference will be held on Tuesday, November 18, 2025.
+The registration fee of \$100 includes syllabus material.
+Accreditation

-ACCREDITATION

 In support of improving patient care, this activity has been planned and implemented by Children's Hospital of Phila.
-Children's Hospital of Philadelphia is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Countil for Pharmacy Education (ACPE), and the American Nurses

-Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Children's Hospital of Philadelphia is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Countil for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
+Designation of Credit Physicians: Children's Hospital of Philadelphia designates this live activity for a maximum of $6.5\,AMA\,PRA\,Category\,1\,Credits^{\,TM}$.

-DESIGNATION OF CREDIT

-Physicians: Children's Hospital of Philadelphia designates this live activity for a maximum of 6.5 AMA PRA Category 1 Credits[TM].
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 Nurses: This program provides 6.5 ANCC contact hours.

-CANCELLATION AND REFUND POLICY

-Children's Hospital of Philadelphia reserves the right to cancel or postpone any course due to any unforeseen circumstances.
+Cancellation and Refund Policy Children's Hospital of Philadelphia reserves the right to cancel or postpone any course due to any unforeseen circumstances.
 In the event of cancellation or postponement, Children's Hospital of Philadelphia will refund any registration fees, less a \$15 service charge.
-In order to process refunds for course withdrawals, cancellation must be received in writing by Monday, November 4, 2024.
+In order to process refunds for course withdrawals, cancellation must be received in writing by Monday, November 3, 2025.
 No refunds will be issued thereafter.

-PROGRAM - TUESDAY, NOVEMBER 19, 2024
+Sharing the Science of Human Milk and Lactation

+Roberts Center for Pediatric Research

+PROGRAM

+Tuesday, November 18, 2025

-8 a.m.
+8:00 a.m.
 Welcome and Introduction

 Current Recommendations on Breastfeeding

 8:45 a.m.
-Informed Decision-making and Sharing the Science of Human Milk
+Informed Decision-Making and Sharing the Science of Human Milk

 10:15 a.m.
 Break

 10:30 a.m.
 Why Don't Women Breastfeed?
 Support and Cultural Issues

-11 a.m.
-Anatomy and Physiology of Milk Production and Ensuring Initiation and Maintenance of Milk Supply
+11:00 a.m.
+Anatomy and Physiology of Milk Production and Ensuring Initiation

+and Maintenance of Milk Supply

-Noon Lunch
+12:00 p.m.
+Lunch

-1 p.m.
+1:00 p.m.
 Oral Care and Optimization of Human Milk

 2:45 p.m.
 Break

-3 p.m.
+3:00 p.m.
 Transition to Breast and Technology to Support Breastfeeding

 Measuring Milk Transfer

 The Process of Transition from Tube Feeding to Direct Breastfeeding

-4 p.m.
+4:00 p.m.
 Program Evaluation and Adjournment